Morriston (electoral ward)

 Morriston ((Welsh:Treforys or Treforus)) is an electoral ward in Swansea, Wales.
 It is coterminous with the Morriston community.
 Morriston is one of two five member wards in the City and County of Swansea local authority area.
-In population terms, it is the largest ward in the Welsh Assembly constituency of Swansea East and it is the largest ward the City and County of Swansea.
+In population terms, it is the largest ward in the Welsh Assembly constituency of Swansea East and it is the largest ward in the City and County of Swansea.

 The electoral ward consists of some or all of the following geographical areas: Caemawr, Cwmrhydyceirw, Graig Felen, Morriston, Parc Gwernfadog, Pant-lasau, Ynysforgan and Ynystawe, in the parliamentary constituency of Swansea East.
 The ward is bounded by the wards of Llansamlet and Clydach to the east; Bonymaen and Landore to the south; Mynydd-Bach and Llangyfelach to the west; and Mawr to the north.

 The ward is broken down into a number of polling districts by the local council.
 These are: Parc-y-Duc, Glantawe, Pentrepoeth, Tircanol, Caemawr, Cwmrhydyceirw East, Cwmrhydyceirw West, Parc Gwernfadog and Ynystawe.